mnemnion/JLpeg.jl/Plans.md

-This is something I wanted to do in Lua, Julia having a canonical Expr format makes the idea bearable, but this is a separate VM, or program really, which reparses changes to a parser Expr to see when they remain valid to the specified Grammar.
+This is something I wanted to do in Lua, Julia having a canonical Expr format makes the idea bearable, but this is a separate VM, or program really, which reparses changes to a parsed Expr to see when they remain valid to the specified Grammar.
 Crucial for getting rid of Treesitter.

 ### Suspend the VM